Get Us in Your Inbox

 - These 18 carriers now participate in TSA PreCheck: Aeromexico, Air Canada, Alaska Airlines, Allegiant, American Airlines, Cape Air, Delta Air Lines, Etihad Airways, Hawaiian Airlines, JetBlue Airways, Lufthansa, OneJet, Seaborne Airlines, Southwest Airlines, Sun Country Airlines, United Airlines, Virgin America and WestJet.

-“Ensuring the security of all fliers is always our top priority, and TSA PreCheck allows us to focus on individuals we know less about,” said Peter Neffenger, administrator for the TSA.
+What They Are Saying:“Ensuring the security of all fliers is always our top priority, and TSA PreCheck allows us to focus on individuals we know less about,” said Peter Neffenger, administrator for the TSA.
 “As we continue to strengthen our partnerships, like with Lufthansa, we are working to provide a better screening experience without compromising security.”